fariborzaref/fariborzaref/README.md

     <li><strong>Research Philosophy:</strong>
       I study how systems of inequality are built, reproduced, and sometimes dismantled.
 My work integrates sociological theory with computational and mixed-methods analysis to bridge data and lived experience.
 Each project is guided by methodological transparency, causal precision, and an ethical commitment to public relevance.
       <br/><br/>
-      <em>✦ As always, the core of my philosophy — and every piece of my work — is dedicated to humanity, for its resilience in adversity, its wisdom to learn, and its unyielding power to shape its destiny.
-Every model I build and every conclusion I draw are guided by the conviction that knowledge must ultimately serve humanity.</em>
+      <em>✦ As always, the core of my philosophy — and every piece of my work — is dedicated to humanity, for its resilience in adversity, its wisdom to learn, and its unyielding power to shape its destiny.</em>
     </li>
   </ul>
 </section>